EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 a different number with `--data-nodes-per-location N`.
 The minimum number is 2.

-If you have two data nodes per location, each location must also have an extra witness node, and TPA will add one by default.
-For any even number of data nodes >2, you may specify `--add-witness-node-per-location` to add the extra witness node.
+If you have an even number of data nodes per location, TPA will add an extra witness node to each location automatically.

 By default, each location will also have separate PGD-Proxy instances.
 You may specify `--cohost-proxies` to run PGD-Proxy on the data nodes.